gretkierewicz/dissertation/README.md

 - Admin panel / Registered rest of the models
 - Pensum / Custom serializer for list view
 - FIX / plan hours validator - now will include congress' modules additional hours
+- Plans / Filtering out employees with no more free hours to setup

 ### To be done:

-Major
-- Filters for employees possible to choose for plans/etc

 Minor
 - Implement custom filters, sorting or search